Zimmi48/impact-of-switching-bug-trackers/README.md

-# Impact of switching bug trackers: a case study #
+# Impact of switching bug trackers: a case study on a medium-sized open source project #

+This is the version of the supplementary materials corresponding to the final version of the ICSME'19 paper.

 ## Article ##